tuxwalk/TuxForge/README.md

 TuxBerry will load the TuxForge Linux kernel and start Linux.

-See the [TuxBerry repository](https://github.com/tuxwalk/TuxBerry) for bootloader and device-specific information.
+See the [TuxBerry repository](https://github.com/tuxwalk/TuxBerry) for bootloader and device specific information.

 ## Gallery